 |

-lengthwise in situ, while it was jigged up and the rear end of the fender was cut off
+lengthwise.
+It was then jigged up as the rear end of the fender was cut off

-and a new fender to runningboard mount was made from angle iron, bolted the the
+and a new fender to runningboard mount was made from angle iron.

 |